 - Stroke, dementia, multiple sclerosis (MS), Parkinson’s disease, or other health conditions

-Sometimes people develop a sensitivity to the smell of certain foods that can make them feel nauseated or unable to eat.
+Sometimes, people develop a sensitivity to the smell of certain foods, which can make them feel nauseated or unable to eat.

 Depression affects 1 in 10 seniors and often causes loss of appetite.

-Many older adults may also dislike mealtime because they have nobody to eat with and their loneliness gets intensified.
+Many older adults may also dislike mealtime because they have nobody to eat with, and their loneliness intensifies.

-When older adults are dependent on others for everything, they’ve lost control over how they want to live their lives.
+When older adults depend on others for everything, they lose control over how they want to live.

-Sometimes, not being able to choose what to eat makes someone not want to eat at all.
+Sometimes, being unable to choose what to eat makes someone not want to eat.

 If mealtimes have become a time for disagreements or arguments about their eating, seniors could associate food with unpleasantness and avoid it.